bUnit-dev/bUnit/docs/site/docs/getting-started/writing-tests.md

 @using Bunit.TestDoubles
 ```

-Also add a using statement for your general purpose testing framework, e.g. `@using Xunit` for xUnit.
+Also add an using statement for your general purpose testing framework, e.g. `@using Xunit` for xUnit.

 With that in place, lets look at a simple example that tests the following `<HelloWorld>` component: